A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Model Validation for Multiple Linear Regression

 \subsection{Model validation with residual plots}

-One of the key assumptions of linear regression is that errors have constant variance over fitted values or over independent variables.
+One of the key assumptions of linear regression is that errors have constant variance over fitted values or over explanatory variables.
 This can be verified by drawing residual plots.
-The residuals have constant variance if they form a band-like region with constant width over the entire range of fitted values. \citet{breusch1979simple} noted that the violation of residual assumptions can lead to inefficiency when using OLS and subsequently invalid inferences.
-However, linear models often do not satisfy these assumptions.
+The residuals have constant variance if they form a band-like region with constant width over the entire range of fitted values.
+However, linear models often do not satisfy the assumption.
+The violation of residual assumptions can induce the biased estimation of standard errors that may result in invalid inferences \cite{breusch1979simple}.
 Thus, once a linear regression model is constructed, it is critical to check the diagnostic plots of the residuals.

-Figure \ref{fig:1} shows representative plots of residuals verses fitted values.
-In Figure \ref{fig:1a}, the variance of the residuals seems to be constant over the fitted values and thus the generated model satisfies the assumption that the variance of residuals is constant.
+Figure \ref{fig:1} shows representative plots of residuals versus fitted values.
+In Figure \ref{fig:1a}, the variance of the residuals seems to be constant over the range of fitted values and thus the generated model satisfies the key regression assumption.
 However, this is not the case for the other examples in Figure \ref{fig:1}.
-Figure \ref{fig:1b} displays a positive correlation between the residuals and fitted values, Figure \ref{fig:1c} shows \emph{heteroscedasticity} in which the variance of the residuals increases as the fitted values increase, and Figure \ref{fig:1d} presents non-linear relationship between the residuals and fitted values.

-In fact, the latter three cases in Figure \ref{fig:1} are frequently observed when implementing linear regression models in many real-world problems.
-Thus, we need to run several statistical tests to diagnose these cases and thus allow an appropriate combination of explanatory variables to be selected.
+Figure \ref{fig:1b} displays a positive \textit{correlation} between the residuals and fitted values, Figure \ref{fig:1c} shows \emph{heteroscedasticity}, in which the variance of the residuals increases as the fitted values increase, and Figure \ref{fig:1d} presents a \textit{non-linear} relationship between the residuals and fitted values.
+The plot in Figure \ref{fig:1a} is ideal, whereas the latter three cases in Figure \ref{fig:1} are problematic, need to be fixed, and frequently observed when implementing linear regression models for real-world problems.
+We next describe how to detect these cases without the visual aids.